Fairfield Methodist Schools: Early years

 In 1893, the new principal, Emma Ferris, found that the furniture had been removed because the landlady had decided to rent the room out to someone else to be used as a shop.
 She managed to find a new site for the school in a corner house along Telok Ayer Road.
 By then, the school had 30 students.

-In 1910, principal Miss Olson, realised that she required more space in the building and tried to raise funds for a new building.
-The biggest donation (US$5,000) came from a Mr James Fairfield from New England (patron of New England Branch of Women's Foreign Missionary Society or "WFMS").
+In 1910, principal Mary Olson, realised that she required more space in the building and tried to raise funds for a new building.
+The biggest donation (US$5,000) came from a James Fairfield from New England (patron of New England Branch of Women's Foreign Missionary Society or "WFMS").
 This allowed the school to construct a new school building on a site provided by the government at Neil Road.
 The school moved from Telok Ayer into the new premises on Neil Road in 1912, and was promoted to a 'first-rate school' by the British Government.
 The relocated school was renamed Fairfield Girls' School.
 By 1917, the growth of the school had forced a hundred Fairfield girls to study in a dark shophouse.
 In response to this, a new block extension was completed, consisting of six classrooms and a chapel hall in 1924.

 During the Japanese occupation of Singapore, the school was shut down.
 It only reopened in 1945.
 Between 1942 and 1944, the school building was taken over by the Japan Military Force.
-After Miss Olson, Mrs Lim Bock Kee became the first Asian Principal to lead Fairfield Girls’ School in 1946.
+After Olson, Lim Bock Kee became the first Asian Principal to lead Fairfield Girls’ School in 1946.

 In 1958 the school was renamed to Fairfield Methodist Girls' School to commemorate its founding by the Methodist Mission.